chris-jarman/asquareduk-react-tech-test/docs/code-journal.md

 > This challenge will require you to use Javascript
 > ...

-😬 Erm, I'm using TypeScript, which transpiles to JavaScript, and is objectively better.
+😬 Erm, I'm using TypeScript, which transpiles to JavaScript, and is, IMNSHO, objectively better.
 I trust my submission won't be rejected on these grounds 🤞

 > ...
 > and React to build out a couple of pages that display data from an API.

 Cool.
 Obviously we're going to need a router.
 A data fetching library will be useful too.
-I'm going to run with TanStack's offerings for both, as they're pretty ubiquitous.
+I'm going to run with TanStack's offerings for both, as they're pretty ubiquitous and thoroughly battle-tested.

 ---